ml-explore/mlx-swift/Source/MLX/Documentation.docc/MLX.md

 #  ``MLX``

-MLX is a NumPy-like array framework designed for efficient and flexible machine learning research on Apple silicon, brought to you by Apple machine learning research
+MLX Swift is a Swift API for [MLX](https://ml-explore.github.io/mlx/build/html/index.html).

 MLX is an array framework for machine learning research on Apple silicon.
-MLX Swift expands MLX to the Swift language, making experimentation on Apple silicon easier for ML researchers.
+MLX Swift expands MLX to the Swift language, making research and experimentation easier on Apple silicon.
+MLX is intended for research and not for production deployment of models in apps.

 The Swift API closely follows the
 [C++ and Python MLX APIs](https://ml-explore.github.io/mlx/build/html/index.html), which in turn closely follow